 As multinational businesses seek to expand into emerging markets, cross-border ecommerce is expected to reach a value of $2.25 trillion by 2026, up from $579 billion in 2019.

 The ease of cross-border shopping means there is a significant growth opportunity for multinationals to enter new markets, attract new customers, and increase revenue.
 However, selling internationally means you need to rethink how you accept payments.
-If you're not careful, higher fees and lower authorisation rates can impact your ability to profitably compete in new markets, leaving your business on the sidelines instead of across the border.
+If you're not careful, higher fees and lower authorization rates can impact your ability to profitably compete in new markets, leaving your business on the sidelines instead of across the border.

-If you have a presence in countries outside of your home market, consider taking advantage of domestic acquiring to reduce payment complexity and increase your revenue.
+If you have a presence in countries outside of your home market, consider taking advantage of domestic acquiring to reduce cross-border payment complexity and increase your revenue.

 The challenges of cross-border payments